Water Temperature of the Loxahatchee River in Jupiter, FL

 Action Rating: 4 out of 5

-Flood Watch issued May 13 at 1:17AM EDT until May 13 at 8:00AM EDT by NWS Miami FL
+Flood Watch issued October 5 at 1:54AM EDT until October 6 at 8:00PM EDT by NWS Melbourne FL

 You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.